Nick Lachey: Career

-Lachey started his professional singing career at Kings Island with close & very best friend Justin Jeffre in the mid-1990s singing in a do-wop singing group quartet throughout the park and water park.
+Lachey started his professional singing career at Kings Island with best friend Justin Jeffre in the mid-1990s singing in a doo-wop singing group quartet throughout the park and water park.
 Lachey was a member of the boyband 98 Degrees along with his brother, Drew, Justin Jeffre, and Jeff Timmons.
 Their debut album was the self-titled 98 Degrees; however, the band's first real success came with their follow-up album 98 Degrees and Rising.
 98 Degrees has sold over 10 million records.
 98 Degrees performed a one-off summer reunion show in Hershey, Pennsylvania, at the Summer Mixtape Festival on August 18, 2012, their first concert in more than a decade.

 During the summer of 2003, the reality show Newlyweds: Nick and Jessica, starring Lachey and then-wife Jessica Simpson, began airing on MTV.
 The couple starred in the television special The Nick and Jessica Variety Hour, which aired in 2004 and was compared to The Sonny & Cher Show.
 In 2005, Newlyweds won a People's Choice Award for Favorite Reality Show before wrapping shortly after.
 On November 11, 2003, his solo debut album, SoulO, was released.
 Despite being released during the success of Newlyweds, the album was a commercial failure.
 Lachey took a recurring role in the series Charmed where he played a dyslexic ghostwriter between 2004 and 2005.